 It's time for my annual book roundup!
 Here are the best nonfiction books I read in 2016.
 These are the ones I couldn't stop thinking about, that I referenced in conversation and begged other people to read so we could discuss them.
-If you've read them, I'd love to hear your thoughts!

 When Breath Becomes Air- Paul Kalanithi